oldstuffs/scoreboard/README.md

         Board.create(plugin)
             // Adds the players that scoreboard shows up.
             .addPlayers(players)
             // Runs before the scoreboard sent for each player.
-The players depend on the `sendType`
+The players list depend on the `sendType`
             // If returns false, player can get the scoreboard for the currency tick.
             .filter(player -> {
                 return player.getName().equals("Test");
             })
             // Runs before the scoreboard sent for each player.
-The players depend on the `sendType`
+The players list depend on the `sendType`
             // Removes the player from the list that contains all listed players.
             .removeIf(player -> {
                 return player.getName().equals("ShouldRemove");